 Early explorers and settlers were driven by a desire for wealth, glory, adventure, and a tremendous religious fervor.
 Many of these people came from countries that were heavily settled and relatively predator-free.
 The Christian obsession with morality greatly influenced the Europeans view of native cultures and the wilderness that greeted their arrival.
 They saw it as their moral duty to civilize not only the savages but the land itself.
 There was no place for predators in such a world.

 The cougar was not only immoral, but a competitor that vied for the abundant game of the New World and a threat to domestic livestock.
-As early as the 1500s; Jesuit priests in southern California were offering natives one bull for every cougar killed.
+During the early Spanish mission period Jesuit priests in Baja California were offering natives one bull for every cougar killed.
 In 1684, Connecticut offered a bounty of twenty shillings apiece for the killing of catamounts, the local name for the cougar.
 Massachusetts was paying bounties on cougars in 1742.(14) Where Native Americans offered the big cat respect, the new European immigrants felt only fear and loathing.
 By imposing human ethics upon wild predators it was easy to make the step from viewing them as competitors to viewing them as enemies.(15) Such simplistic thinking separated animals into two categories: beneficial (edible wild game and livestock) and injurious (all other mammals and birds).

 Some native individuals did not completely acquiesce to this new vision of the sacred cougar.
 The Indians of peninsular California refused to kill or disturb the puma, even at the insistence of the Jesuit priests; it seems the uneaten portion of the cats kill had long been an important source of food for these people.(7) In the early 1900s, western author Zane Grey wrote of an incident in Arizona in which where a Navajo guide refused to participate in a mountain lion hunt because that would have been tantamount to hunting a deity.(16)